-When I noticed that some of the same people who were buying Michael Hyatt’s new book were also buying my eBook, I saw an opportunity.
-Since Mike was making a mad dash for the best sellers list, I decided to piggyback on his success.
+A year ago, when I noticed that some of the same people who were buying Michael Hyatt's book Platform were also buying my eBook, I saw an opportunity.

 We don’t read authors we don’t know

-Of course, there are exceptions to this.
-You and I might take a chance on a random book we’ve never heard about, but not very often.
-And usually we mitigate these risks by taking them at the library or in the bargain bin.
+We might take a chance on a random book we've never heard about, but not very often.
+And usually we mitigate these risks by getting them at the library or in the bargain bin.

 More often than not, we humans naturally avoid taking chances with our wallets.
 We read books from names we recognize.
-This is why we keep reading those authors, too.
+And this is why we keep reading those authors.

 So what does the undiscovered author who has a message the world needs to hear do?
 She finds a way to get her name out there.
 And the best way to do that?
 Be generous.

-If you’re stingy with the world, it will be stingy right back at you.
-The reverse is also often true.
+If you're stingy with the world, it will be stingy right back at you.

 We don’t buy books we haven’t heard about

-Let’s be clear: Authors don’t sell books; they spread ideas.
-Don’t believe me?
-Look at the following bestsellers:
+Let's be clear: Authors don't sell books; they spread ideas.

 - Harry Potter: A boy finds out he was born to wizard parents and destroyed the most powerful dark lord when he was a baby.